How do I get a California Security Guard Card License?

 Online System Requirements

-Students must have access to an Internet-connected computer with an Adobe Flash-enabled browser (Internet Explorer, Chrome, or Firefox).
-Students can use Windows, Apple Macintosh, and some Android devices.
+Students must have access to an Internet-connected computer or mobile device.
+Students can use Microsoft Windows, Apple Macintosh, mobile phones, and tablets.

 Serving California for over a decade!